JasonLeon01/MotaAnimationDesigner/README.md

 # MotaAnimationDesigner

-A animation designer for mota games
+An animation designer for mota games

 Sample: